Soil is the essential unaffected form of surface earth.

-On the other hand, it is also a dwelling home for many insects, mollusks, reptiles, and even birds on the earth.
+Besides, it is also a dwelling home for many microbes, insects, mollusks, reptiles, birds, and animals on the land.

-So the importance of soil relates to the survival of all living beings.
+So, the importance of soil directly relates to the survival of all living beings.

 The feel of the soil is immense and heart-touching.
 Walking by foot on soil reduces mental stress.
 It enhances blood flow to the soles and thereby brings a natural feel to the environment.